Please make sure the following details match your passport.

 Additional information (if applicable)

-Sponsor note: The sponsor note is where the University can add extra information for the UKVI to see.
+Sponsor note: The sponsor note is where the University can add extra information for UKVI to see.
 It may be blank on your CAS as in most cases it is not needed.
+If your CAS is combined, details of your pre-sessional will be included here.